NaveenKS/Shell-scripts/stegnography/README.md

 *  This script could be used to hide any file for ex : binary,executable etc into any file for example image file.

-*  Send it across the network with stegngraphed file and the original file
+*  Send it across the network with stegnographed file and the original file

 *  Now using the same script  one can extract back the hidden file (executable,binary etc).